mgaur10/appmod-temp/README.md

 - A least-privilege model through role-based IAM policies
 - Short-lived credentials for service account authentication

-It is recommended to coordinate with your organization's cloud security team during the deployment phase, particularly if specialized IAM permissions associated with the Compute Network Admin role are required, or if your organization has enabled the constraints/compute.restrictVpnPeerIPs Org policy.
+It is recommended to coordinate with your organization's cloud security team during the deployment phase, particularly if specialized IAM permissions associated with the Compute Network Admin role are required, or if your organization has enabled the constraints/compute.restrictVpnPeerIPs org policy.

 ### Secure DevOps Infrastructure Architecture Diagram
 ![Architecture Diagram](./appdev-technicalarch.png)